 - Salt, to taste

 - Wash the green beans in a colander under cold running water.
-Top and tail them (slice off the stem ends and tail ends) and then cut them into 1- to 1 1/2-inch lengths.
+Top and tail them (slice off the stem ends and tail ends) and then cut them into 1- to 1 1/2-inch pieces.
 Set aside.

 - Heat a large skillet or saute pan over medium heat; add the diced bacon.
 Fry the bacon until crispy; remove to paper towels to drain.
 Leave 2 to 3 tablespoons (or more) of the bacon drippings in the skillet and save the remaining drippings for another recipe.
 Set the skillet aside.